North Vancouver celebrates Car Free Day and its City Fun Festival on July 13-14, 2019, with DJ music, live entertainment and a giant water slide.

-Last year North Vancouver’s Car Free Day celebrations and Fun City Festival took place in mid-August.
-In 2018, however, the festivities happen on the Saturday and Sunday in mid-July.
-In 2019 it’s on the weekend of July 13th and 14th from 10:00 am until 6 pm both days.
+A couple of years ago North Vancouver’s Car Free Day celebrations and Fun City Festival took place in mid-August.
+Since last year, however, the festivities happen on a Saturday and Sunday in mid-July.
+In 2019 it’s on the weekend of July 13th and 14th from 10:00 am until 6:00 pm both days.

 The giant Slide the City water slide runs from Keith Road to 5th Street down the middle of Lonsdale Avenue.
-Most years there are also Car Free Day street-party activities between 4th Street and Esplanade.
+A few years ago there were also Car Free Day street-party activities between 4th Street and Esplanade, but not this year.

-Also, on the Saturday, there is additional live music from 5 until 10 pm at Shipbuilders’ Square at the Shipyards at the bottom of Lonsdale.
-In 2018 the headliner band there is Coco Jafro (who are really good)!
+Also, on the Saturday, there is usually additional live music from around 5:00 until 10:00 pm at Shipbuilders’ Square at the Shipyards at the bottom of Lonsdale.
+In 2018 the headliner band there was Coco Jafro (who are really good)!
 2019 details are to be confirmed.

 City Fun Festival Activities

-Fun City Festival activities include the giant Slide the City water slide, a Car Free Day street party, kids’ activities at the Family Zone and live music at Shipbuilders’ Square.
+Fun City Festival activities in past years have included the giant Slide the City water slide, a Car Free Day street party, kids’ activities at the Family Zone and live music at Shipbuilders’ Square.
 In 2019 there will be the water slide, plus likely the live music at the Shipyards in the evening.